A town transformed – New Hilton Hotel, apartments and landmark retail centre are on the rise as construction gathers pace

 Construction giant Sir Robert McAlpine is spearheading the major building project, which is part of a joint venture between Woking Borough Council and shopping centre owner and investor Moyallen Group.

 Anchored by a new Marks & Spencer food and clothing store across 50,000 sq. ft.
-Victoria Square will also include a multi-storey car park, a medical centre and two public plazas and will open in September 2020.
+Victoria Square will also include a multi-storey car park, a medical centre and two public plazas and will open in summer 2021.

-The new 189-room flagship Hilton Hotel, which will include a new lobby bar, all-day dining restaurant, stylish Sky Bar, conference facilities and an on-site café, is also on track to open on schedule in September 2020.
+The new 189-room flagship Hilton Hotel, which will include a new lobby bar, all-day dining restaurant, stylish Sky Bar, conference facilities and an on-site café, is also on track to open on schedule in summer 2021.

 Plans for the all-new Victoria Square retail, residential development and hotel, which were first proposed in 2012, play an integral role in Woking’s transformation.